Kraisie/RoleWatcher/README.md

 #### ERROR_REDIRECT_URL

 If someone requests a webpage that this application does not provide he gets forwarded to an error page.
-This application does not include an own error page so the user gets redirected to an error page.
-You can set the URL for that page if you want to.
+This application does not include a custom error page, so the user gets redirected to a default error page.
+You can set the URL for a custom or an external error page if you want to.
 If this value is not set it will redirect the user to [some annoying website](https://theannoyingsite.com/) as he has no reason to be there.
 If you do not host other stuff on the server the only people to ever access this page are probably bots that try to find a security vulnerability or people that use the API to add users who should not get redirected to that page anyway.